 - A cherub

 The download link for the PDF with all 7 tracing pages is located below the preview image.
-The link will open in a new tab/window and should begin downloading automatically.
-You may need to authorize downloads from Dropbox if a bowx appears asking for permission.
+The PDF file should start to download automatically, but you may need to authorize downloads from Dropbox if asked for permission.
+You do not need a Dropbox account or their app.

 I hope your little learner enjoys using these trace and color fine motor practice pages.
 Be sure to grab these additional Valentine’s Day printables while you’re on The Artisan Life: